matheusmbar/matheusmbar.github.io/_posts/2021-11-14-improving-UART-TX-with-dma.md

 ## Transmitting data (TX)

 Transmitting data continuously is almost as easy as one may think.
-As long as the application always has data to transmit, it is usually as simple as calling some sort of `UART_Transmit(char* data, uint8_t len)` as long as needed.
+As long as the application always has data to transmit, it is usually as simple as calling some sort of `UART_Transmit(char* data, uint8_t len)` as many times as needed.
 The next transmission may start after it has finished transmitting this data array.
 The `HAL_UART` default library provided for the STM32 includes three functions for this task:

 ### 1. **HAL_UART_Transmit**